Terrorism and human rights

 Mer om FN och Terrorism

-- UN Actions to Counter Terrorism, information about United Nations work on counter-terrorism, including documents in fulltext:
+- UN Office of Counter-Terrorism, information about United Nations work on counter-terrorism, including documents in fulltext:

 - Ad Hoc Committee against terrorism background information and full text documents such as reports from the committee and the Sixth Committee Working Group, as well as resolutions by the General Assembly.